shixnya/v1_functional_property/README.md

 Contrast response analysis is done similarly to the one introduced in Millman et al., eLife 2020 (https://elifesciences.org/articles/55130).
-Namely, the responses to contrast was fit with 3 different models (rising sigmoid (high-pass), falling sigmoid (low-pass), and rising + falling sigmoid product (band-pass)) and used
-Akaike Information Criterion (AIC) to determine which model best explains the response.
+Namely, the responses to contrast was fit with 3 different models (rising sigmoid (high-pass), falling sigmoid (low-pass), and a product of rising and falling sigmoids (band-pass)) and used Akaike Information Criterion (AIC) to determine which model best explains the response.

 The code used for the above analysis are also included in the 'misc' folder, but they are